constiny/LTV/README.md

 <a id="cm"> </a>
 ### Feature Engineering

-Similar to the classical marketing segmentation method, the CLTV model only rely on the RFM metrics of customer previous purchases.
+Similar to the classical marketing segmentation method, the CLTV model only relies on the RFM metrics of customer previous purchases.

 Here are the features we need:

 Recency:
 * T:   represents the age of the customer in present time, i.e. how many days since his first purchase
-* R:  represents the age of the customer when they made their most recent purchases, , i.e. how many days since his first purchase
+* R:  represents the age of the customer when they made their most recent purchases, i.e. how many days since his first purchase

 F for Frequency: represents the number of repeat purchases the customer has made, i.e. how many purchases he made after the first one

-M for Monetery: represents the average value of a given customer’s purchases, i.e. average amount
+M for Monetary: represents the average value of a given customer’s purchases, i.e. average amount

 We used the same feature for the CLTV model and other classical machine learning models.

 ### Model Stats

 We use the RMSE(Rooted Mean Squared Error) to compare the performance of models.
-Please refer to the Jupyter notebook for detail modeling codes.
+Please refer to the Jupyter notebook for detailed modeling codes.

 > RMSE = Squared Root of Summation of the Prediction Error